readysettech/readyset/docs/src/clustertest.md

 A local multi-process deployment test framework for ReadySet.
-It enables local blackbox testing on multi-server deployments with support for programatically modifying the deployment, i.e. introducing faults, adding new servers, replicating readers.
+It enables local blackbox testing on multi-server deployments with support for programmatically modifying the deployment, i.e. introducing faults, adding new servers, replicating readers.

 ## When to use clustertest